boazsegev/iodine/SPEC-Websocket-Draft.md

 * `close` closes the connection once all the data in the outgoing queue was sent.
 If `close` is called while there is still data to be sent, `close` will only take effect once the data was sent.

     `close` shall always return `nil`.

+* `open?` returns the state of the connection.
+Servers **SOULD** set the method to return `true` if the connection is open and `false` if the connection is closed or marked to be closed.

 * `has_pending?` queries the state of the server's buffer for the specific connection (i.e., if the server has any data it is waiting to send through the socket).